Tirumalasetti Suman

-Tirumalasetti Laxminarayana Suman (born 15 December 1983) is an Indian first class cricketer.
-He made his debut in first class cricket for Hyderabad.
+Tirumalasetti Laxminarayana Suman (born 15 December 1983) is an Indian former first-class cricketer.
+He made his debut in first-class cricket for Hyderabad.
 He is a right-handed batsman who either opens the innings or bats in the middle order.
 In the second season of the Indian Premier League in 2009, Suman represented Deccan Chargers with success.
-In the 3rd season he helped the Chargers to the semi-finals.
+In the third season he helped the Chargers to the semi-finals.
 Mumbai Indians signed him for the 2011 season and Pune Warriors in the 2013 season.
-He is the first cousin of film producer Neelima Tirumalasetti.